-In addition to a range of student organizations, the UB School of Law has two innovative pipeline programs: the Fannie Angelos Program for Academic Excellence and the Charles Hamilton Houston Scholars Program.
+In addition to a range of student organizations, the UBalt School of Law has an innovative pipeline program, the Fannie Angelos Program for Academic Excellence.

 We strive to: